 The doctor will also ask how you got your injuries.
 Tell them if you were injured in a car accident.
 Seeing a doctor will create a record of you getting medical attention after your accident.
 If someone else caused your crash, medical records will help back up your injury claim.

-Tests your doctor might use to diagnosis a head injury include:
+Tests your doctor might use to diagnose a head injury include:

 - X-rays for images of the head and brain